-Automatic measurements/calculations of NDVI is based on SKYE light sensors recording RED and NIR.
+Automatic measurements/calculations of NDVI are based on SKYE light sensors recording RED and NIR.
 Lightsensors/radiometer are mounted both at AWS2 in Østerlien and at AWS3 in Blæsedalen.

-Figure 8.2 SKYE sensors on AWS3.
-PAR sensor and RED and NIR sensor
+Figure 8.2.
+PAR sensor and RED and NIR sensor sensors on AWS2-Østerlien (left) and AWS3-Blæsedalen (right).